-In a global effort to combat what is a global threat that has affected 73 countries and territories worldwide (WHO Zika Situation Report, 13 October 2016), the consortium, which spreads over 4 continents, will bring together numerous academic disciplines to address three key objectives.
+In a global effort to combat what is a global threat that has affected 73 countries and territories worldwide (WHO Zika Situation Report, 13 October 2016), the consortium, which spreads over 4 continents, brings together numerous academic disciplines to address four key objectives.

 While large medical cohorts will be studied in Latin America and the Caribbean, European leading research institutions will contribute outstanding basic research programmes – and partners in Africa, Asia, and Polynesia will be part of the intercontinental epidemiological studies planned within ZIKAlliance.

 “We have managed to gather a very broad range of partners whose experiences are likely to make this project a success” says de Lamballerie, adding that “rather than parachuting in external research capacity, we really aim to build something more sustainable to benefit the region for future outbreaks”.

 ZIKAlliance project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under Grant Agreement N.734548.